opengisch/QField-docs/en/index.rst

 QField documentation
 ====================

-QField is an alternative and simplified user interface for QGIS.
-It is built with focus on mobile, touch driven devices.
+QField is an app to access a GIS outdoors.
+It is a simple user interface for Android devices optimized for touch interaction but with the full power of `QGIS <https://qgis.org>`_ under the hood.

 ..
 This document can also be downloaded as a single PDF document: `QField.pdf <./QField.pdf>`__ |image|.
   .. |image| image:: ../_static/pdf.png